-.Photo will, very likely, become the most visually stunning space on the Internet, housing many of the world's most talented photographers.
-Attracting clients, sharing work, and selling stock photography are only the beginning of what the .photo space will facilitate for this industry.
+.PHOTO looks set to become the most visually stunning space on the Internet, housing many of the world’s most talented photographers.
+Attracting clients, sharing work, and selling stock photography are only the beginning of what the .PHOTO space will facilitate for this industry.

-Studios, photographers, and professionals owning a domain ending in ".photo" will easily communicate their talent and offerings.
-From weddings to travel, .photo will be home to those that capture and share, through their photographs, their own perspective on beauty.
+Studios, photographers, and professionals owning a domain ending in .PHOTO can easily communicate their talent and offerings.
+From weddings to travel and events to family snaps, .PHOTO is home to those that capture and share, through their photographs, their own perspective on beauty.